-Police Misconduct Hearings
+Police Misconduct Meetings and Hearings

-Cases of police officer misconduct may result in hearings that can be attended by the public, including the media.
+Cases of police officer misconduct may result in misconduct hearings that can be attended by the public, including the media.
 The legally qualified chair will make a decision on whether the hearing will be held in public, in private or part public/private and wherever possible will state why.

 The purpose of a misconduct hearing being held in public is to show that the Police disciplinary system is open and transparent and that officers are held accountable for their actions, which will provide assurance to the community that allegations of misconduct are treated seriously, and that misconduct proceedings are properly conducted and adjudicated.

 Panels for misconduct hearings are conducted by three people:

 - an independent legally qualified chair, who satisfies the judicial appointment eligibility, and has had no previous dealings with the incident or with the investigation, selected from an approved list held by the Police and Crime Commissioner (or for senior officers may be selected from the approved list of chairs for Police Appeals Tribunals held by the Home Office).

 - a member of a police force of the rank of superintendent or above (provided the member is of a more senior rank than the officer subject to the hearing, and for senior officers this will be Her Majesty's Chief Inspector of Constabularly, or an inspector of constabularly duly nominated by them).